DaoCloud/DaoCloud-docs/docs/en/docs/dce/features.md

 === "[Insight](../insight/intro/index.md)"

-- The application-centric, out-of-the-box, new generation cloud-native observability operation and maintenance platform realizes fast fault location and quick troubleshooting.
+- The application-centric, out-of-the-box, new generation cloud native observability operation and maintenance platform realizes fast fault location and quick troubleshooting.

 - Monitor applications and resources in real time, collect data such as various metrics, logs, and events to analyze application health status, and provide alert capabilities and comprehensive, clear, and multi-dimensional data visualization capabilities.